oonel/DataScienceProjects/Landing.md

-## Welcome to my projects
+## Welcome to my projects pages

-Here I will be hosting a range of projects I have worked on to share my methods and code.
+Here I will be striving to host a range of projects I have worked on to share my methods and code.
 The format is as follows:

 - Most of the content will be presented in Jupyter Notebook format.
 - This page will provide a brief overview of the project and a link to the relevant Jupyter Notebook
-- Data will be downloadable and the work reproducible
+- Data will be download-able and the work reproducible

 I use the [editor on GitHub](https://github.com/oonel/TestForWebsite/edit/master/README.md) to maintain and preview the content for this website in Markdown files.
 Here is link to my first page, [Page1](https://oonel.github.io/TestForWebsite/Page1)